Airport Zoning Regulations (AZRs)

 Apply for a crane permit

-If you would like to operate a crane at Pearson, complete and submit the Crane Permit Assessment Form on this page.
+If you would like to operate a crane at Pearson, or within the obstacle assessment area, complete and submit the Crane Permit Assessment Form on this page.
 To determine whether the crane location requires a permit, your application will be assessed along with the following information:

 - Airport Obstacle Assessment Area (Google Earth KMZ, 5 KB)